Doncic shines in return from injury, Mavs beat Kings 130-111

 TIP-INS

-Mavericks: Dallas decided to wait until after the break for the debut of Michael Kidd-Gilchrist.
-The No. 2 pick from the 2012 draft signed with the Mavericks after taking a buyout in Charlotte. … Dallas’ win was just the second in the past 10 games for the home team in the series. … Tim Hardaway Jr. had 19 points and six assists.
+Mavericks: Dallas will wait until after the break for the debut of Michael Kidd-Gilchrist.
+The No. 2 pick from the 2012 draft signed with the Mavericks after taking a buyout in Charlotte. … Dallas’ win was just the second in the past 10 games for the home team in the series.

 UP NEXT